russelljjarvis/ScienceAccess/Documentation/paper.md

 ```
 ### Building and running the container using Docker
 Ensure that you have Docker downloaded on your machine.
 Scraping is memory and CPU intensive.
-Default docker resources aren't suitable for running the application.
+Default docker resources aren't suitable for running the application and thus are manually defined in the code below.

 ```
 docker build -t wcomplexity .